 While her “walk over” victory is indeed historic, it has also come with an air of controversy.
 It is Ironic that she was predicted to emerge president but on her victory, many find faults with the process that effortlessly dropped the presidency on her laps.

-With the disqualification of 2 of her contenders, Halimah was announced winner with no elections conducted.
+With the disqualification of 2 of her contenders, Halimah was announced the winner with no elections conducted.

 Expressing her profound joy over the won victory, Yacob in her speech assured the people of a fair and committed leadership.

-In Singapore, the presidential post is mostly ceremonial.
-The president only has significant authority over Singapore’s asset and financial reserves; but holds no executive powers as the prime minister or members of the cabinet.
+In Singapore however, the presidential post is mostly ceremonial.
+The president only has significant authority over Singapore’s asset and financial reserves but holds no executive powers.
+That is for the prime minister and his members of cabinet.

 Halimah Yacob’s Bio/Personal Life

-Her watchman father died when she was 8 years old.
+She was from a very poor family, with her father being a watchman.
+He died when she was 8 years old.
 To that effect, Yacob was raised by her mother.

 She attended Singapore Chinese Girls’ School and Tanjong Katong Girls’ School.
 For her higher education, she studied at the University of Singapore where she completed an LLB (Hons) degree in 1978.

 Yacob made it to the Singapore Bar in 1981.
 By 2001, she had completed an LLM degree at the National University of Singapore.
 7 years later she was conferred an honorary Doctor of Laws degree from NUS.